FarmBot-Docs/farmbot-developers/v9/Documentation/farmbot-software-development/3rd-party-developer-prizes.md

 # Project ideas

-__Working on something big?:__
-Send an email to developer@farm.bot to let us know what you're working on and why you think it would be a valuable contribution.
-We're happy to provide developer support as needed.
+{% include callout.html type="info" title="Working on something big?" content="Send an email to developer@farm.bot to let us know what you're working on and why you think it would be a valuable contribution.
+We're happy to provide developer support as needed." %}

 ## Core features and bug fixes